What ordinances are administered by the Environmental Services Department?

 Vegetative alteration are covered in Section 901 of the shoreland ordinance.

-No clearing is allowed in the Shore Impact Zone (SIZ) (which is 1/2 of the structure setback), the Bluff Impact Zone (BIZ), or on steep slopes except for access paths and shoreline recreation use areas as stated in Section 901.
-Pruning and limbing of trees and shrubs is allowed in the SIZ, but the tree/shrub itself cannot be cut down.
+Only limited clearing is allowed in the Shore Impact Zone (SIZ) (which is 1/2 of the structure setback), the Bluff Impact Zone (BIZ), or on steep slopes except for access paths, stairways, sidewalks, lifts, landings, water-oriented accessory structures/decks/platforms per Section 601.3, and shoreline recreation use areas as stated in Section 901.
 A vegetative alteration permit is required for any vegetative alteration in the SIZ except for dead, dying, or diseased vegetation removal.
 One 6-foot wide walking acess path may be cleared to the lake per 200' of lot width as measured at the OHW.
 One shoreline recreation use area is also allowed per lot.
 Clear cutting is not allowed.
 Any structures or facilities on a property must remain at least 50 percent screened as viewed from the water during summer leaf-on conditions.

 In the area between the SIZ and OHW structure setback, removal of trees and shrubs is allowed, provided that a well-distributed stand of trees and shrubs are maintained.
 A well-distributed stand of trees and shrubs means that a tree and shrub canopy covers at least 50% of the area.
-A ground layer of predominantly perennial vegetation, such as grass, flowers, forbs, or preferably native plants, shall be preserved, established or maintained in this area.
+A ground layer and understory of native vegetation shall be preserved, established or maintained in this area.